HajaSChilds/100-days-of-code/log.md

+# Day 87: July 16, 2020

+**Today's Progress**: Worked on learning about testing in general and Python specifically and integrating Unit Tests into my Python code for the Flask Portfolio Project.

+**Thoughts:** I used unittest, the built in Python testing module and it seems to be reasonably straightforward to integrate.
+I also read the documentation ffor unittest and for Nose2 which uses unittest's framework.
+Reviewed a nice article on testing in Python Flask - [Unit Testing A Flask Application](https://www.patricksoftwareblog.com/unit-testing-a-flask-application/)

+**Link(s) to work:**  [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

+# Day 86: July 15, 2020

+**Today's Progress**: Worked on completing integration of the MongoDB database with the Flask Portfolio Project

+**Thoughts:** Connected the database and added a collection for projects.
+Used a for loop in the Flask Template for the Jinja2 engine to map out the portfolio data coming from the MongoDB database.
+It took a little while to remember all of the MongoDB shell commands so I had to go refresh my memory.
+Now I have a nice cheat sheet to make it happen quickly.
+I have likely one more collections I will add to the database - for the blog posts.
+I am currently going to use Flask for the UI display since the React connection is not going smoothly.
+Being able to use the jinja2 logic in the html templates has been pretty fun.
+I am currently using my local database, so I will eventually have to switch to an Atlas database for deployment.

+**Link(s) to work:**  [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 85: July 14, 2020

 **Today's Progress**: Worked on managing login authentication for the React Portfolio Website.
 Also worked on improving the private Flask website portfolio app - perfecting the CSS on the contact page, including a form.